jcailler/programmation-fonctionnelle-ul/TP/TP5/README.md

 ```

 > [!WARNING]
-> The solution from exercise session 2 for wordCount doesn’t express itself naturally as a fold… try to look for a different one!
+> The solution from exercise session 2 for wordCount doesn't express itself naturally as a fold… try to look for a different one!

 > [!NOTE]
 > Both `String` and `List[Char]` or `MyList[Char]` represent sequences of characters.
-However, it’s usually more efficient and convenient to use `String` for text processing and manipulation in Scala because `String` has optimized storage for texts and rich APIs tailored for text operations.
+However, it's usually more efficient and convenient to use `String` for text processing and manipulation in Scala because `String` has optimized storage for texts and rich APIs tailored for text operations.

 ### Part 2: More Functions --- `flatMap` and `cross-product`